All students at IUP take three Liberal Studies English courses.

 If you earned a C or below in your ENGL 202 equivalent course, you have the following three options for earning 101 credit:

-Questions about Liberal Studies English should be e-mailed to the Liberal Studies English director, Bryna Siegel Finer, at
+Questions about Liberal Studies English should be e-mailed to the Liberal Studies English director, Lynn Shelly, at